mechanicles/mechanicles.github.io/_posts/2018-03-04-gotchas-rails-system-testing.md

 ---
 layout: post
-title:  "Gotchas with Rails System Tests"
+title:  "Gotchas with Rails System Testing"
 ---

-I’m not so familiar with Rails system tests, but recently we started to write system tests in our app.
+I’m not so familiar with Rails system testing, but recently we started to write system tests in our app.
 We do write model tests and controller tests which cover most of the business logic.
 Our app started growing a lot, and we found in some pages there were silly mistakes we had in our app which were related to JavaScript/Ajax, and which indirectly affected some of our users.